Sustainable marketing is no longer ‘just a trend’ that companies can choose to follow.

 Why does it work?

-A bit far-fetched maybe, but still, it positions them as having the right to talk about immigration.
+That is why, it positions them as having the right to talk about immigration.

 The idea behind Growing Root’s sustainable marketing campaign: